miguel-lopez-form3/nats-jetstream/README.md

 I've added some code to `certs.go` to first generate a CA certificate which is then used to sign the client and server certificates, but it keeps complaining about `Form3` not being a valid certificate authority (paraphrasing here).

-You can manually delete the certs and run `make certs` which should generate the CA, client and server certs in the same place as the `mkcert` setup and run the same tests as before.
+You can delete the certs with `make clean` and run `make certs` which should generate the CA, client and server certs in the same place as the `mkcert` setup and run the same tests as before.